 UK-Specific Reporting:

 After an incident, create safe spaces for open conversation.
 Listen first without judgment.
 Set up regular check-ins and only reintroduce devices when your child feels ready and in control.
+Consider professional support if needed, such as counsellors experienced in digital trauma.

 Protecting your family online means combining the right tools, careful guidance, and consistent communication.
 Your choices, from setting up device controls to talking about online risks, shape the digital safety of your home.